 Find and replace text

-You can find and replace text in the Visual Studio editor by using Find and Replace or Find/Replace in Files.
-New in Visual Studio 2017 version 15.8, you can find and replace some instances of a pattern by using multi-caret selection.
+You can find and replace text in the Visual Studio editor by using Find and Replace (Ctrl+F or Ctrl+H) or Find/Replace in Files (Ctrl+Shift+F or Ctrl+Shift+H).
+You can also find and replace only some instances of a pattern by using multi-caret selection.

 If you're renaming code symbols such as variables and methods, it's better to refactor them than to use find-and-replace.
 Refactoring is intelligent and understands scope, whereas find-and-replace blindly replaces all instances.

 Find-and-replace functionality is available in the editor, in certain other text-based windows such as the Find Results windows, in designer windows such as the XAML designer and Windows Forms designer, and in tool windows.

 You can scope searches to the current document, the current solution, or a custom set of folders.
 You can also specify a set of file name extensions for multi-file searches.
 Customize search syntax by using .NET regular expressions.

 The Find/Command box is available as a toolbar control, but isn't visible by default.
 To display the Find/Command box, select Add or Remove Buttons on the Standard toolbar, and then select Find.

 - Press Ctrl+F as a shortcut to find a string in the current file.